Back To Search Results

 Weaning Failure

 Weaning failure means that the patient cannot tolerate the SBT, which is different from extubation failure, where the patient can pass the spontaneous breathing trial leading to successful extubation, which later fails.
 An international consensus conference proposed a classification of patients based on the difficulty and length of the weaning process.[1]
 Accordingly, patients are categorized into three groups: simple, difficult, and prolonged weaning.[1]
-The simple weaning group (30 to 58% of patients) is easy to wean and able to be extubated after the first SBT.
+The simple weaning group (30% to 58% of patients) is easy to wean and able to be extubated after the first SBT.
 The difficult weaning group (26 to 40% of patients) requires up to 3 SBTs or up to 7 days to achieve successful weaning.
-Both of these groups have relatively lower mortality of 0 to 13%.
-The prolonged weaning group (6 to 30% of patients) requires more than 3 SBTs or more than seven days to achieve successful weaning.
-The third group has higher mortality of 13 to 22%.
-Any weaning failure should prompt physicians to comprehensively assess the patient for all potential problems which can cause weaning failure.
+Both of these groups have relatively lower mortality of 0% to 13%.
+The prolonged weaning group (6% to 30% of patients) requires more than 3 SBTs or more than seven days to achieve successful weaning.
+The third group has a higher mortality of 13% to 22%.
+Any weaning failure should prompt physicians to comprehensively assess the patient for all potential problems that can cause weaning failure.
 Subsequent SBT should only occur when these presumed predisposing factors have been addressed.[37][38]

 Unexpected Extubation